antonsolomko/snooker-andy/README.md

 ## Description

-To each player two numbers are associated:
+To each player two numbers are assigned:

 * **Rating**.
 Represents player's strength (ability to win frames).